Wills, Trusts & Probate

 Probate

-Probate is the legal process through which a deceased person’s will is validated and their estate is administered.
-This process involves proving the will’s authenticity, inventorying assets, paying debts and taxes, and distributing remaining property to beneficiaries.
+Probate is the legal process by which a deceased person’s will is validated and the estate is administered under court supervision.
+The process typically involves proving the will’s authenticity, inventorying assets, paying debts and taxes, and distributing remaining property to beneficiaries.
+Probate can vary in length depending on the estate’s complexity and whether disputes arise.
+Planning measures, such as clear documentation and certain transfers outside of probate, can help streamline administration and reduce court involvement for an estate in Patterson.

 Limited Assets and Simple Distribution